From

 head the following day.
 Even synthetic flowers mysteriously vanished from our

-vases only to see it tucked over their heads.
+vases, only to see them tucked over their heads.
 “The Undiscovered Assir” is the

-men whose pictures appeared in the book are people I knew and although names of
+men whose pictures appeared in the book are people I knew, and although the names of

-villages were mislabeled, some of the pictures are superb.
+villages were mislabeled, some of the photos are superb.

-is known that one of the first that embraced Islam in the time of the prophet
+is known that one of the first to embrace Islam in the time of the Prophet

 One hundred kilometers east of